noidexe/godot-version-manager/README.md

 - Colorful icons to easily distinguish stable, rc, beta, alpha and master builds.
 - Right click to remove entry entry from the list

+## F.A.Q
+**Q: Where are the downloaded binaries saved to?**

+A: They are saved to `user://versions` which varies depending on your platform.
+On windows it's %appdata%/Godot/app_serdata/Godot Version Manager/versions

+**Q: How is this different from Hourglass?**

+A: [Hourglass](https://hourglass.jwestman.net/) is a much more mature and featureful project which also does project management.
+Maybe the only advantage GVM has is that it also downloads news snippets from the official website :)

 ## TODO
 - [x] Linux support
 - [x] OSX support